C-Rodg/Front-end-Engineering/README.md

 - **Multiple Pointers:**

-  - uses two pointers and moves them in direction toward solution
+  - uses two pointers (usually a read and a write pointer) and moves them in direction toward solution
   - Examples: Pairs of sorted integers, unique values

 - **Sliding Window:**